Why do Meyer sets diffract?: Introduction

-It was shown by Hof \cite{Hof2,HOF3} that Euclidean model sets with nice window have a clear diffraction pattern (pure point).
+It was shown by Hof \cite{Hof2,HOF3} that Euclidean model sets with nice windows have a clear diffraction pattern (pure point).
 The result was generalized to regular model sets in second countable LCAG by Schlottmann \cite{Martin2}, via the usage of dynamical systems and the Dworkin argument (see \cite{BL,Dwo,LS} for background).
 Baake and Moody gave an alternate proof of this result via almost periodicity \cite{BM} (compare \cite{LR}) and emphasized the deep connection between almost periodicity and long range order.
-Richard and I showed that the diffraction formula for regular model sets is just the Poisson Summation Formula (PSF) for the underlying lattice applied twice\cite{CRS,CRS2}.
+In \cite{CRS,CRS2}, we showed that the diffraction formula for regular model sets is just the Poisson Summation Formula (PSF) for the underlying lattice, applied twice.
 This result shows explicitly how the clear diffraction diagram of a regular model set is just a residue of the strong order of the lattice in the CPS.
-Recently, the pure point diffraction of model sets have been shown via the almost periodicity of the Dirac comb of the model set \cite{LSS,LSS2,MEY} (compare \cite{LAG}).
+Recently, the pure point diffraction of model sets was shown via the almost periodicity of the Dirac comb of the model set \cite{LSS,LSS2,MEY} (compare \cite{LAG}).

 As subsets of highly ordered sets, Meyer sets should show some signs of long range order, and they indeed do.
 They show a relatively dense Bragg spectrum \cite{NS1,NS2,NS11}, which is highly ordered \cite{NS2,NS11}.
-The continuous diffraction spectrum is either empty or has a relatively dense support \cite{NS1,NS5,NS20a}, and each of the absolutely continuous and singular continuous spectra is a norm almost periodic measure \cite{NS20a}.
+The continuous diffraction spectrum is either empty or has a relatively dense support \cite{NS1,NS5,NS20a}.
+Moreover, each of the absolutely continuous and singular continuous spectra is a norm almost periodic measure \cite{NS20a}.
 Some of these results are important in the study of Pisot substitutions (see for example \cite{BaGa,BG2}).

 All these results have been proved by two different techniques: \begin{itemize} \item{} by using harmonic properties of a covering model set; \item{} by using the relative denseness of the sets $\Lambda^\eps$ of $\eps$-dual characters. \end{itemize} In fact, it turns out that these approaches are not that different.
-Indeed, if we know a covering model set, we can explicitly write out a relatively dense set of $\eps$-dual characters which only depends on the covering model set.
+Indeed, if we know a covering model set, we can explicitly write out a relatively dense set of $\eps$-dual characters, which only depends on the covering model set.

-The goal of this paper is to reanalyze the diffraction spectra of a Meyer set via a study of harmonic properties of a covering model set.
-While relatively denseness is important for the classification of Meyer sets \cite{LAG1,Meyer,Moody,NS11}, it is not important in the study of the diffraction pattern and can typically be weakened to positive density or non-trivial Bragg spectrum.
-We can then extend many results to weak Meyer sets, meaning arbitrary subsets of model sets.